eranzaksh/ami-from-iso-project/README.md

 - VirtualBox
 - AWS CLI
+- AWS credentials
 - Terraform
 - Ubuntu ISO file (version 22.04.1 recommended for the most updated ubuntu version *currently* supported)
+- Use Ubuntu with kernel version 5.15.0 or earlier (Ubuntu 22.04.1)

+> **Note**: The latest Ubuntu kernel supported for Linux VM to convert to AMI is 5.15.0.
+For more details, see [AWS VM Import/Export Prerequisites](https://docs.aws.amazon.com/vm-import/latest/userguide/prerequisites.html > Image formats supported by VM Import/Export).

 ## Steps